biicode/docs/biicode/configuration_files/policies.rst

 	   return 1;
 	}

-If you check the output after runnig the code:
+If you check the output after running the code:

 .. code-block:: bash